hgeorgsch/pygax/README.md

 This code is created to support exercises and tutorials in a taught module on artificial intelligence.
 The implementation is meant to be conceptually simple and flexible, at the expense of speed.
-Also, error checks have generally not been implemented.
+Also, error checks have generally not been implemented, and there has been no attempt to pack it up as a proper python module for reuse.

 ## Binary GA for floating point problems